williazo/mvGPS/README.md

 The goal of this package is to expand currently available software to estimate weights for multivariate continuous exposures.
-Weights are formed assumming a multivariate normal distribution for the simultaneous exposures.
+Weights are formed assuming a multivariate normal distribution for the simultaneous exposures.

 # Installation